Amarinder1/Project2-Amazon/README.md

 Used a gem called devise in order to allow people to create an account.

+Used PostgreSQL to create relational databases between users, carts, and items in carts.

 ## features

 People who aren't signed up can't view their cart.